Derppening/2018f-revision-notes/COMP3021/appendix.md

     public boolean equals(Object obj);

     /**
      * Returns a hash code value for the object.
-This method is
-     * supported for the benefit of hash tables such as those provided by
-     * {@link java.util.HashMap}.
      *
      * @return  a hash code value for this object.
-     * @see     java.lang.Object#equals(java.lang.Object)
-     * @see     java.lang.System#identityHashCode
      */
     @HotSpotIntrinsicCandidate
     public native int hashCode();

     /**
      * Returns a string representation of the object.
-In general, the
-     * {@code toString} method returns a string that
-     * "textually represents" this object.
-The result should
-     * be a concise but informative representation that is easy for a
-     * person to read.
-     * It is recommended that all subclasses override this method.
      *
      * @return  a string representation of the object.
      */